Sao Paulo Artist’s Apartment Reinvention

 The original marble floors in the formal dining room were retained after a little polishing up.
 This is my favorite room actually.
 I love the formality of the entrance, which was widened in the renovation.
 It has large pocket doors which can close the space as well.
 The glass top dining table was created from a repurposed antique desk from the owner’s original collection.
 The surrounding Jansen dining chairs are also antiques that are refinished and reupholstered to match the walls.
 In front of the windows, the designer created a marble sideboard of minimalist design, on which the candelabra stand.
 A collection of Fornasetti plates adorns one wall.
 The room’s ultimate accessory is the antique Empire-style Baccarat chandelier, which the designer restored with minor modifications.

-A home-office/television room was created with this final public space of the artist’s apartment.
-A corridor wall was removed to open and enlarge the space.
-Here too, the floors are marble with the walls finished with white lacquer.
+The designer created a home-office/television room with this final public space of the artist’s apartment.
+He removed a corridor wall to open and enlarge the space.
+Diego finished the walls with white lacquer and covered the floors in marble.
 A custom sofa of bespoke design created by Micasa positions on an angle in the room, along with a black armchair by Casa Firma forming the seating area on the Tibetan carpet.
 A desk arranges in the angular space behind the sofa, making the room multi-purpose.

 Diego Revollo Reinvents a Sao Paulo Artist’s Apartment With a Gallery Design